-For quarterly reporting, CDIC uses an effective tax rate to compute its tax liability or tax asset in accordance with IAS 34 - Interim Financial Reporting.
-During the three-month period ended June 30, 2021, the Corporation recognized an income tax expense of \$844 thousand, as against a recovery of \$3 million for the same period in the prior year.
+As described previously, CDIC uses an effective tax rate for quarterly reporting to compute its tax liability or tax asset in accordance with IAS 34 - Interim Financial Reporting.
+During the nine-month period ended December 31, 2021, the Corporation recognized an income tax expense of \$4 million, \$1 million lower than in the same period in the prior year.